Real Score

 3. Process: Is the competition transparent about their prize draw / judging process?
 Do they film live draws?
 Do the draws appear to be genuine?
 Several competitions websites in the UK are running on platforms that allow the winner’s ticket number to be manually put into the system, so it’s important to see that the winning ticket was chosen at random!

 4. Legality: Is the competition or prize draw being run legally?
 Or are they running what is effectively defined as an illegal lottery by the Gambling Commission?
 (Note: Whilst I am not a lawyer… I believe the rules for running legal competitions and the guidelines by the Gambling Commission are clear enough.
 This means that everyone who is able to read (including myself), will be able to point out whether the rules are being adhered to or not!)
+In addition to the compliance with guidelines, is the competition doing anything else that might seem illegal?

 5. Track Record: Has the competition been running for years, or just a couple of weeks?
 Is there enough proof that the competition has been running for a long time, awarding prizes consistently to real winners?
+Or is the competition likely to do a vanishing trick and disappear into the abyss with your money?
+(Like some competitions have done!)

-Part II: Deep Dive
+Part II: Competition Assessment

 1. Prizes: How good are the prizes?
 Are they worth playing for?
 Are they potentially life changing?
 Or, do they mostly consist of gadgets and junk nobody really needs?